 Certain rights can’t be conclusively bargained away in a prenuptial agreement because of other legal requirements.
 For example, a future spouse can’t waive the right to share in an ERISA governed employee benefit plan because federal law states that only a current spouse can do that.
 To accomplish this, couples have to complete the necessary documents after they're married.

 The agreement also can’t include anything that is illegal or against "public policy."
 Making sure that children's rights remain under the control of courts that will act according to the “best interests of the child" is one such public policy.
 In other words, you can't contract away your future (or current) children's rights - courts will always have the authority to make child-related decisions in a divorce.

 A couple can agree, however, to provide a child with more support than the law requires.
 For example, they can agree on how to divide responsibility for a child’s future college expenses or whether to provide other support for an adult child.
 Agreements between parents about how to raise children won’t generally be binding either.
 For example, a court probably wouldn’t enforce a premarital agreement to raise the children in a certain religion in the event of divorce.

 In the past, courts have stated that any agreement that "promotes dissolution of marriage" (divorce) is unenforceable.
-This position is somewhat inconsistent with the UPAA, since to some degree any change in property rights might make divorce relatively more attractive to one spouse.
-Still, a court is likely to closely examine any agreement where one spouse receives a large sum of money or an award of valuable property simply as a result of the divorce.
+This position is somewhat inconsistent with the UPAA since, to some degree, any change in property rights might make divorce relatively more attractive to one spouse.
+Still, a court is likely to carefully examine any agreement where one spouse receives a large sum of money or an award of valuable property simply as a result of the divorce.
 If there is some balancing interest, for example, if the spouse to receive the award sacrificed the right to spousal support from a previous marriage to enter into the new marriage, the agreement is likely enforceable.